debba/slate/source/index.html.md

 For the most part (and where not otherwise explicit) turboSMTP’s API uses JSON as the data format of choice when it comes to request and response bodies.

+## Accessing resources

+Authorization to access a user’s resource is granted to clients provided they set a authentication cookie into their request, valued with the proper authentication key issued by turboSMTP servers.
+The authentication key is user-based and it is issued by turboSMTP servers upon successful user’s email address + password challenge, performed by means of appropriate request.

+As an example, such cookie should look like what follows:

+`authorizationKey: 44cf4c36d0e9cbe32f6fd83ff69a9df3b6212828c`

 ## Authentication (a.k.a. login)

 The `auth` value in the response has to be used as a custom cookie for all requests towards turboSMTP's API.